What is Keyword stuffing?

 Keyword stuffing is the unethical practice to increase the keyword density of a post just by stuffing kew words or phrases such that the page ranks higher than others for the target keywords.
-Suppose you are looking for something and you search for it.
-What you get is a spammy page full of no or minimal content instead of a content rich page.

 Where can keyword stuffing exist?